 Know the letters of the alphabet and letter sounds

 Understand basic concepts about print (like knowing which way the pages go and that words are read left to right and top to bottom)

 Know that stories have a beginning, middle, and end

 Count groups of objects up to 10 and recite numbers to 20

 Stick with an activity for 15 minutes and finish a short project

 Make plans about how to play, what to build, or what to draw

-By the end of their fifth year, many kids talk a mile a minute.
-They’re able to understand and can use thousands of words—usually in sentences five to eight words long!
+By the time kids are approaching age 6, many of them talk a mile a minute.
+They’re able to understand and can use thousands of words—usually in sentences five to eight words long.
 Most 5-year-olds have the language skills to:

 Use words to argue and try to reason with people (because is a commonly used word)

 Tell stories, jokes, and riddles, and may understand simple puns